- Lua 98.7%

 Autoclick mode

-Setting REPLAYGROUND_AUTOCLICK=1 enables a hardcoded click script (defined in main.lua:207) that drives the game past the early UI without manual interaction.
+Setting REPLAYGROUND_AUTOCLICK=1 enables a hardcoded click script (defined in main.lua around line 245) that drives the game past the early UI without manual interaction.
 Useful for repeated boot testing:

 Project layout